eduardomota/entidadesmb/readme.md

 # EntidadesMB

-This is the source for EntidadesMB server and react app.
+This is the source for EntidadesMB node server and react application.
 Open sourced partially, includes a sample json "database" for tests.

 ## Quick Start